 They have a severely adverse scenario–which seems like a fair term considering the stress we are all under right now.
 This means there is a 50% decline in stocks, a contraction of GDP of 8%, and an unemployment figure of 10%.

-After applying this stress test on the largest banks in the U.S., Bank of New York Mellon, Bank of America, and State Street were seen to be the least at risk.
+After applying this stress test to the largest banks in the U.S., Bank of New York Mellon, Bank of America, and State Street were seen to be the least at risk.
 However, there are strong hopes that all the major banks will still be profitable in 2020 and 2021.

 What Are Your Best Options?